 First, we carry many youth bows.
 Second, I’m a member of several area archery clubs.
 I support them by offering merchandise discounts for their youth programs.
 Third, I’m now offering classes through the Michigan Parks and Recreation.
 Plus, I offer advanced private lessons.
 I promote youth programs heavily via Facebook.
 And, with all of these great options, everyone has something to choose from.

-Archery interest, in general, has been down some, especially last year.
-We’re currently offering more classes to try to drum up more interest.
+Archery interest, in general, has been down some, especially the last couple years.
+We’re offering more classes to try to drum up more interest.